Blue Cat Audio - Software Made by Musicians for Musicians

 The dynamics of a sound refers to the variations of its amplitude.
 A track is said to have more dynamics than another if the volume difference between the louder and quieter sections of the track is higher.
 For example classical music is known to have a larger dynamic range than most modern commercial pop music: it usually alternates between very quiet sections with very few instruments and much louder sections when the entire orchestra plays at the same time.

-The principle to is to detect the volume of the incoming signal thanks to an envelope follower, and then apply a gain reduction or increase on the input signal, depending on the transfer curve set by the user:
+The principle to is to detect the volume of the incoming signal with an envelope follower (that computes the current audio level), and then apply a gain reduction or increase on the input signal, depending on the transfer curve set by the user:

 Types of Dynamics Processing